NIS Semester Costs - Spring 2021

 HOW MUCH DO I PAY & WHAT'S INCLUDED?

-Typically, the only expenses NIS participants pay directly to the CCCU are the application fee ($50), the non-refundable confirmation fee ($300, deducted from the total housing fee at invoicing), and the $100 refundable security/damages deposit (this is paid prior to or upon arrival in Washington, DC).
+Typically, the only expenses NIS participants pay directly to the CCCU are the application fee ($50) and the non-refundable confirmation fee ($300, deducted from the total housing fee at invoicing).

 **Keep in mind the total program costs billed to you through your school may differ, depending on your campus's policies.